leokrahn/engr3/README.md

 ### Reflection

 This one was pretty easy I just followed the steps in the drawings and got question one done, although it wasn't right.
 My sketch 1 wasn't defined right so I redid it and it worked.
 After that everything went smoothly.
+I learned the general structure of the certification questions and how to answer them.

 &nbsp;

- ## Multi Part
+ ## Multi Part Cylinder

 ### Assignment Description

 The goal of the assignment was to create the parts using the given drawings and then change the variables and other values to find the mass of the part for different questions.
 It's prep for our certification test.
+I learned how to use the boolean tool.

 ### Evidence
 ![Screenshot 2024-03-25 151345](https://github.com/leokrahn/engr3/assets/143544783/9198ca63-5b54-477e-a80e-fb7bc4f61d49)